Frequently Asked Questions on Open NanoCarbon

 How is Autofracture funding the project?

 Autofracture is sponsoring leading ONC.
 Additionally, by getting the community to pitch in and sponsor the meetups and exhibits.
-Thank you to our previous sponsors: Atlassian, TechShop, and Maker Faire and Hacker Dojo and the Dr. James Kami Estate!
-We're always looking for new venues in the Peninsula, SF and East Bay, contact shannon at autofracture.com if you have a meetup space (some chairs, table, and whiteboard).
+Thank you to our sponsors: Atlassian, Bay Area Science Festival, Maker Faire and Hacker Dojo, Timothee Besset, and the Dr. James Kami Estate!
+We're always looking for new venues in the Peninsula, SF, and East Bay; contact shannon at autofracture.com if you have a meetup space (some chairs, tables, and whiteboard).
 Additionally, as we build a larger community, we'll be better positioned to self-fund from grants in the energy, climate research, humanitarian and crowdfunding communities.

 What about setting up a Non-Profit to run ONC?